Alisha786-lang/Induction-/README.md

 surjit singh grewal sir give a amazing lecture about college and interaction then lakhvir sir give a lecture about cml and sawayam and nptel courses then time is already more so dhingra sir no more talking with us but he is also amazing personality
+#Day7 (7aug)
+first lecture in auditorium 9:30am to 10:30am amit kamra sir
+second lecture in auditorium 10:30 am to 11:30 am by perminder singh third lecture in auditorium 11:30 am to 12:30 pm by randhir sir then break from 12:30pm to 1:30 pm then 1:30 pm to 2:30 pm BEEE lecture then 2:30 pm to 3:30 pm maths lecture by gagan mam
+#Day 8 (8aug)
+morning lecture of mellits by shaffy makkar mam from 9:30 am to 11:00 am then second lecture of mathematics by gagan mam from 11:00 am to 12:00 pm then complete 8 days of induction